Coarse-median preserving automorphisms: Fixed subgroups of CMP automorphisms.

 \subsection{Approximate median subalgebras.}

-The goal of this subsection is to show that approximate median subalgebras of median spaces stay close to actual subalgebras.
+The goal of this subsection is to show that approximate median subalgebras (Definition~\ref{approx subalg defn}) of median spaces stay close to actual subalgebras.
+This is an important ingredient in the proofs of Theorem~\ref{cmp und intro} and Corollaries~\ref{cmp fi overgroups} and~\ref{Nielsen intro}, which will be discussed in the next subsection.

-Shortly after the first draft of this paper appeared on arXiv, it was pointed out to me by Mark Hagen that a similar result occurs in the work of Bowditch \cite[Proposition~4.1]{Bow-hulls}, which I was not aware of.
-Although Propositions~\ref{approx subalgebras} and~\ref{gen subalg prop} are a bit more general and our proofs seem different, I want to emphasise that Bowditch's result would suffice for all applications in this paper.
+Shortly after the first draft of this paper appeared on arXiv, it was pointed out to me by Mark Hagen that a similar result appears in the work of Bowditch \cite[Proposition~4.1]{Bow-hulls}, which I was not aware of.
+Although Propositions~\ref{approx subalgebras} and~\ref{gen subalg prop} below are more general and our proofs seem different, I want to emphasise that Bowditch's result would suffice for all applications in this paper.